EvanW2k/CS454-Regular-Expression-Acceptance/README.md

 Possible solutions:
-1) turn RE into a tree
+1) turn RE into a tree, BFS tree with w
 2) RE -> E-NFA -> NFA
+  i) Slide 24: Create NFA objects, that you can combine via function: combine (NFA1, NFA2, operation)
-3) Check w by parse RE for each character
+4) Check w by parse RE for each character